-When considering the purchase of laptop computers, one key factor often overlooked is the weight.
-Laptops weight can vary significantly based on their purpose and hardware components.
+One key factor often overlooked when considering the purchase of laptop computers is the weight.
+Laptops' weight can vary significantly based on their purpose and hardware components.
 For instance, gaming laptops weigh more due to the inclusion of advanced graphics cards and cooling systems.

-These performance laptops are typically heavier laptops, as they prioritize power with components like Intel Core processors.
+These performance laptops are typically heavier, as they prioritize power with components like Intel Core processors.
 On the other hand, models designed for extended battery life may weigh less, offering a balance between portability and function.

 Most laptops on the market today aim to strike a balance between performance and mobility, but understanding the specific needs, such as whether a gaming or business-focused device is required, will influence the ideal choice for each user.